-Students are expected to be honest in all of their studies and academic work.
-This means that they will Students shall not engage in any of the following prohibited acts that include but not be limited to:
+Students are expected to be honest in their studies and academic work.
+Students shall not engage in any of the following prohibited acts that include but not be limited to

-1. Cheating on examinations by any means including but not limited to, the non-authorized use of books or notes, the use of crib cheat sheets, copying from other pupils" students' papers, exchanging information with other pupils students orally, in writing, or by signals, obtaining copies of the examination illegally and other similar activities.
+1. Cheating on examinations by any means including but not limited to the nonauthorized use of books or notes, the use of cheat sheets, copying from other students' papers, exchanging information with other students orally, in writing, or by signals, obtaining copies of the examination and other similar activities.